What is Model Context Protocol (MCP)? A Guide for Product Managers

 In reality, this approach quickly breaks down:

-- Custom glue code everywhere: Each API has its own schema, auth model, and quirks.
-You end up writing brittle connectors one by one.
+- Custom integration logic everywhere: Each API has its own schema, auth model, and quirks.
+You end up writing brittle integrations one by one.

 - Latency and reliability issues: Without normalization, you're handling retries, token refreshes, and rate limits manually.

-- Security risks: Giving an LLM direct API keys or raw endpoints is a recipe for leakage or unauthorized access.
-Malicious prompts (known as prompt injection) can easily trick a model into exposing secrets.
+- Security risks: Giving an LLM direct API keys or direct endpoints is a recipe for leakage or unauthorized access.
+Malicious prompts (known as prompt injection) can trick a model into leaking secrets.

 - No audit trail: When an LLM makes API calls directly, you don't have structured logs to review or restrict what it can do.